Democratic Republic of the Congo: Transportation

-The DRC has about 15,000 km of navigable waterways, with the Congo River serving as the spine.
+The DRC has about 15000 km of navigable waterways, with the Congo River serving as the spine.
 Water transport has traditionally been the dominant means of moving around in the DRC and is also used to fill gaps between roads.
-Around two million tons of cargo pass through the port of Kinshasa on the Congo River every year, more than triple the volume moved by the national railroad company, Société nationale des chemins de fer du Congo (SNCC).
+Around two million tons of cargo pass through the port of Kinshasa on the Congo River every year, more than triple the volume moved by the national railroad company, the SNCC.
 River transports are owned by many private operators.
-The country's three economic hubs—Kinshasa in the west, Lubumbashi in the south, and Kinsangani in the northeast—are not connected by roads or rail.
-The rail system is concentrated in the southeast, and Kinshasa is connected by river ferry to Ilebo, where the rail line to Lubumbashi begins.
+The DRC's three economic hubs—Kinshasa in the west, Lubumbashi in the south, and Kinsangani in the northeast—are not connected by roads or rail.

+The rail system is concentrated in the southeast.
+Kinshasa is connected by river ferry to Ilebo, where the rail line to Lubumbashi begins.
 This line is also critical for the movement of metal and minerals from the southern DRC to ports in Angola or South Africa (via Zambia) to be exported overseas.
 There is an electrified line between Kinshasa and the Atlantic seaport of Matadi.
 The track and rolling stock of the SNCC system is in poor condition, though the more recently built Matadi–Kinshasa line has better track.

-There are 44 national roads with a total of 58,358 km, but three of them are considered the most important.
+There are 44 national roads with a total of 58358 km.
+Three of them are considered the most important.
 National Road No. 1 (RN1) is the main highway of the road system, connecting seaports in Kongo Central with Kinshasa and cities in the interior, such as Lubumbashi.
 RN1 reaches the border with Zambia in the south.
 National Road 2 (RN2) connects the central city of Mbuji-Mayi with Goma in the east, with most of it outside of the Kivu region being in a bad condition, and National Road 3 (RN3) connects Goma to Kisangani, from where a river boat can be taken to Kinshasa.